Koczek9/RDK_SUMMIT_DEMO/qt_app_instructions/README.md

 To launch our application in a container with Dobby, the application needs to be available as an OCI bundle.

-Let's generate an OCI bundle using the image we've just created and uploaded to Docker Hub using `BundleGen`
+Let's generate an OCI bundle using the image we've just created and uploaded to Docker Hub using `BundleGen`:
 ```
 cd /home/vagrant/bundlegen/
 bundlegen generate --creds [username]:[password] --platform rpi3 --searchpath /vagrant/bundlegen_templates --appmetadata /vagrant/qt_app_instructions/qt-test-app.json docker://[username]/[repository]:qt-demo-app /vagrant/bundles/qt-demo-app